Ei30metry/Hygeia/README.md

 Meditatin entries:
- - _Meditation entries are written in the hours:minutes format and they'll be sumed durint the report process_
+ - _Meditation entries are written in the hours:minutes format and they'll be sumed during the report process_

 Alcohol entries:
  - _Alcohol entries are completed by writing the name of the drink followed by a colon and the amount of shots drinked_

 Cigarette entries:
- - _Cigarette entries are written by writtin the numer of cigarettes smoked and the amount of nicotine and tar the cigarette contained._
+ - _Cigarette entries are the number of cigarettes smoked and the amount of nicotine and tar the cigarette contained._

 User Instructions: